TexasInstruments-Sandbox/msp-cmsis-driver/README.md

 The drivers are expected to work without major modifications on additional MSPM0 devices.

+## Driver Validation

+The USART, I2C, SPI, and GPIO drivers are validated using the using the [CMSIS-Driver_Validation](https://github.com/ARM-software/CMSIS-Driver_Validation) tests.

 ## Specification

 The MSP-CMSIS-DRIVER package specifications are provided below for reference.